d10n/prefixcli/README.md

 Prefix / prepend a string to CLI command output

+## About

 Sometimes in long-running output of a CLI command I want to prefix every line with a string.
 For example, timestamps on lines of a system update, timestamps on lines of a deploy, or the name of the current task being run in a list of tasks.

 There is not an existing simple tool or one-liner I could find to do this already.
 The sed/awk/perl/ruby one-liners like ` | sed "s/^/$PREFIX /"` break down on progress bars made with carriage return.

 prefixcli partially solves the progress bar problem because it properly handles `\r`.